-Your best friends are going to be duct tape or scotch tape (depending on what you have lying around) and something which provides support.
-A small piece of wood would work just fine, something like popsicle sticks, or a skewer.
+Your best friends will be duct tape or scotch tape (depending on what you have lying around) and something which provides support.
+A small piece of wood would work just fine, like popsicle sticks or a skewer.

-These are all common products in most households, so you don't have to go out and buy it all.
+These are all common products in most households, so you don't have to go out and buy them all.

 The solution: repair with tape and wood